×

 Appropriate Posture:

-Correct standing and perfect position while doing hard physical exercises play a significant role in protecting you from greater trochanteric pain syndrome.
+Correct standing and perfect position while doing hard physical exercises play a significant role in protecting you from trochanteric bursitis.

 Increased body weight exerts some extra pressure on your joints.
 So, it is imperative to lose weight if you’re obese.
 This can help you to relieve pressure on joints.